 Meet our doctors:

-Dr. Samuel Choi has been practicing optometry for over ten years.
+Dr. Samuel Choi has been practicing optometry since 2008.
 After receiving his doctorate in Optometry from the SUNY College of Optometry, he trained further at the Northport VA Medical Center and Capital Eye Consultants in Fairfax, VA.
 He has supervised and trained volunteers for several eye care mission trips to Mexico and Guatemala.
 Dr. Choi’s previous practice was consistently voted as one of the top optometry practices in Queens.
 A member of the American Optometric Association, New York State Optometric Association, and the Optometric Society of the City of New York, Dr. Choi can perform eye exams in English, Spanish and Korean.